levonmaister/Taskaccounting/README.md

 1.8(4h): Trying to create a pomodoro like countdown timer that is displayed on the screen
             but encountering problems when trying to render other components.
 Researching useRef & callback functions

+3.8 (1h): Planning Redux architechture for Goals & Tasks

+5.8 (5h): Planning & Building Redux architechture in typescript and setting up frontend routes for forms & display of goals & tasks.